 more tall than, for example.

-If there are 2 syllables in an adjective, in most cases you can say it with the -er ending.
-In some other cases, you can say it with either the -er ending or by adding the word more before it.
+If there are 2 syllables in an adjective, in most cases you can choose to say it with either the -er ending or by adding the word more before it.
+In other cases you most say with without an ending and precede it with the word more.
 This generally depends on the ending of the adjective.

 The comparative form of the adjective happy (-y ending) is happier (than) or more happy (than).